WU-CVGL/MVControl-threestudio/README.md

 ### Install threestudio

-**This part is the same as original threestudio repository, skip it if you have already installed the environment.**
+～～**This part is the same as original threestudio repository, skip it if you have already installed the environment.**～～

+**!!!
+The `requirement.txt` we use is slightly different from the original threestudio repository (the version of diffusers and gradio).
+If error occurs with the original threestudio env, please use our configuration file.**

 See [installation.md](docs/installation.md) for additional information, including installation via Docker.